Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

-While any graph containing a cycle is not $r$-Ramsey-finite (as observed by Souza), there are some graphs, for example a star with an odd number of edges, which are $2$-Ramsey-finite~\cite{BEFRS}.
-However, Fox, Luo and Wigderson showed that $P_3$, the path with two edges, is not $r$-Ramsey-finite, yet it also does not have any dependence on $G$.
-We are also able to show that the same phenomenon holds for any tree $T$. \begin{theorem} Let $G$ be a graph, $T$ a tree and $r \geq 2$ an integer such that $G \stackrel{r}{\to} T$.
-Then for every $t \in \mathbb{N}$, there exists a function $f=f(T,r,t)$ such that
+While any graph containing a cycle is not $r$-Ramsey-finite (as observed by Souza~\cite{Souz}), there are some graphs, for example a star with an odd number of edges, which are $2$-Ramsey-finite~\cite{BEFRS}.
+However, Fox, Luo and Wigderson~\cite{FLW} showed that $P_3$, the path with two edges, is not $r$-Ramsey-finite, yet it also does not have any dependence on $G$.
+We are also able to show that the same phenomenon holds for any forest $T$. \begin{theorem} For any forest $T$ and for any integer $r \geq 2$, there exists a function $f=f_{T,r}$ such that for any graph $G$ with $G \stackrel{r}{\to} T$, we have $B(G \stackrel{r}{\to} T;t) \leq f_{T,r}(t)$ for all $t \in \mathbb{N}$. \end{theorem} Note that the blowup Ramsey number of a non-connected graph is clearly at most the sum of the blowup Ramsey numbers for each of its components, and therefore it suffices to prove the above result for trees.
+We prove this result in Section~\ref{subsec:prooftrees}.